guillaume-haerinck/imac-c-gimp/README.md

 ##### Update doc

-You generate api xml files by running `doxygen`, then with `doxybook -i doc/_xml -o doc/api -s doc/SUMMARY.md -t gitbook ` you transform xml to markdown.
+You generate api xml files by running `doxygen`, then with `doxybook -i doc/_xml -o doc/api -s SUMMARY.md -t gitbook ` you transform xml to markdown.
-To read, and update markdown in live, run `gitbook serve ./doc`.
+To read, and update markdown in live, run `gitbook serve`.

 ## Using the program